jharwell/fordyca/README.md

 - All source files have the `.cpp` extension, and all header files have the `.hpp` extension.

-- All file, class, variable, and namespace names are `specified_like_this`, NOT `specifiedLikeThis` or `SpecifiedLikeThis`.
+- All file, class, variable, enum, namespace, etc. names are `specified_like_this`, NOT `specifiedLikeThis` or `SpecifiedLikeThis`.
+Rationale: Most of the time you shouldnot really need to know whether the thing in between `::` is a class, namespace, enum, etc. You really only need to know what operations it has.

 - Exactly one class/struct definition per .cpp/.hpp file, unless there is a very good reason to do otherwise.

 - The namespace hierarchy exactly corresponds to the directory hierarchy that the source/header files for classes can be found in.